Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: Introduction

-In \cite{creutzig2021}, it is proposed that the topological quantum field theory associated to the relative modular category of weight modules over the unrolled quantum group $U_q^H(\mathfrak{sl}(n))$ admits a physical realization as a homological truncation of a topological $A$-twist of $3$d $\mathcal{N}=4$ Chern--Simons-matter theory with gauge group $SU(n)$.
-According to Kapustin and Saulina \cite{kapustin2009b}, Chern--Simons theory with gauge group a Lie super group can be realized as a gauged affine Rozansky--Witten theory and is therefore a $B$-twisted mirror of the theories studied in \cite{creutzig2021}.
+Creutzig, Dimofte, Garner and the first author proposed in \cite{creutzig2021} that the topological quantum field theory associated to the relative modular category of weight modules over the unrolled quantum group $U_q^H(\mathfrak{sl}(n))$ admits a physical realization as the homological truncation of a topological $A$-twist of $3$d $\mathcal{N}=4$ Chern--Simons-matter theory with gauge group $SU(n)$.
+According to Kapustin and Saulina \cite{kapustin2009b}, Chern--Simons theory with gauge group a Lie supergroup can be realized as a gauged affine Rozansky--Witten theory and is therefore a $B$-twisted mirror of the theories studied in \cite{creutzig2021}.
 Implications of $3$d mirror symmetry at the level of topological quantum field theories are conjectured in \cite{creutzig2021}.
-The results of \cite{BCGP} and this paper provide mathematical foundations and calculations for the $A$- and $B$-sides, respectively, of these conjectures.
-It would be very interesting to investigate this further.
+The results of \cite{BCGP} and this paper provide mathematical foundations and calculations for the $A$-sides and $B$-sides, respectively, of these conjectures.
+It would be very interesting to use these results to study concrete instances of these conjectures.

+In a different direction, it would be very interesting to study the relationship between the topological quantum field theories of this paper, constructed from the representation theory of $\Uq$, with decategorifications of the Heegaard Floer theory of \cite{manion2019,manion2020}, constructed from the categorical representation theory of $U_q(\gloo^+)$.